Vermont Nanny Tax Guide

 Paid Family and Medical Leave

-Vermont's PFML program launches in 2025.
-Contributions are 0.4% of wages (split between employer and employee).
+Vermont's PFML program requires employee contributions of 0.4% of wages (up to $184,500).
 Benefits provide up to 12 weeks of paid leave.

 State Unemployment Insurance